br3ndonland/pythonvue/.github/CONTRIBUTING.md

 ### Branch

-- **We're currently working directly on the `master` branch.**
+- This project uses two long-running branches, `master` and `develop`.

-- More complex projects frequently use two long-running branches, `master` and `dev`.
+  - Commits to `master` are usually tagged releases from `develop`.

-  - Commits to `master` and `dev` are usually merge commits from feature branches.
+  - Commits to `develop` are usually merge commits from feature branches.
-  - Changes are made on temporary feature branches and merged into `dev` with [pull requests](#pull-requests).
+  - Changes are made on temporary feature branches and merged into `develop` with [pull requests](#pull-requests).
 Guidelines for feature branches:

     - Use a clear, descriptive name for your branch.
     - Prefix the branch name with your initials to indicate that it should be unshared.
 Other contributors will not add commits to the branch.